emberjs/website/source/guides/getting-started/what-is-ember-js.md

 ## What is Ember.js?

 Ember.js is a JavaScript framework for creating ambitious web applications.
-It helps you by:
+It helps you:

-1. Enhancing JavaScript
+1. Write less code with templates that automatically update.
-2. Eliminating boilerplate
+2. Retrieve models, with rich relationships, from your server.
-3. Providing application architecture
+3. Conventional app structure helps your app grow without messy code.

 ### Enhancing JavaScript